BlackTulipLatte/construction/README.md

 # constructionio
-Full stack construction management site (WIP).
+Full stack construction management site (WIP). </br>
-Frontend built with React, Typescript, and Tailwind.
+Frontend built with React, Typescript, and Tailwind. </br>
-Backend built with Express.
+Backend built with Express. </br>
-PostgreSql as the database.
+PostgreSql as the database. </br>
+JWT as user authentication.